 Effectively working with your board is more art than science.
 Understanding governance structures is just one piece of the puzzle.
 Perhaps more important is how executive directors manage relationships with board members.
 This workshop will help executive directors and those in leadership roles develop strategies for tackling these issues head

 As an executive director, how can you move from being the one that does it all to the one that facilitates it all happening?
 That’s the question we’ll address during this interactive workshop.
 You will learn how to move out of the role of chief hero that does it all

 Change is constant.
 No healthy organization is immune from it.
 As a board chair, are you prepared to lead your board through change?
 As an executive director, are you prepared to lead your staff and constituents through change?
 As a program director, are you prepared to lead your volunteers through

-by Kyle Caldwell The early summer days of 2016 have marked some poignant losses for our nation, our field, and our communities.
-Yet, in a somewhat destined way, the departures of leaders and innocent lives from our midst have also demonstrated the purpose and power of philanthropy.
-The devastating loss
+Leadership, Loss, and Legacy by Kyle Caldwell The early summer days of 2016 have marked some poignant losses for our nation, our field, and our communities.
+Yet, in a somewhat destined way, the departures of leaders and innocent lives from our midst have also demonstrated the purpose and power of

 By Tera Qualls, communications manager, Dorothy A. Johnson Center for Philanthropy It is with sadness that we note the death of one of the greatest supporters of the Dorothy A. Johnson Center for Philanthropy, Margaret Ann (Ranny) Riecker.
 At age 80, Ranny left this world with an amazing philanthropic spirit